codeconscious/ccvtac/README.md

 I added the `sleepSecondsBetweenDownloads` and `sleepSecondsBetweenBatches` settings to help reduce concentrated loads on YouTube servers.
 Please use reasonable values to avoid slamming them with enormous, long-running downloads.

-Here's a mostly-empty setting files you can copy and paste to get started:
+Here are mostly-empty settings you can copy and save to `settings.json` to get started:

 ```json
 {